BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Travis Adsitt

-Travis Adsitt left the United States Air Force after six years of service to pursue a degree in Computer Science and currently is in his final semester.
-He joined AdaPT lab in January 2018 and works alongside master’s student Mahesh Lakshminarasimhan focused on benchmarking and memory optimizations in high performance computing.
-He is interested in all things computing and enjoys mountain climbing, running, cycling and occasionally sports ball.
+Travis graduated from Boise State with a Bachelor's degree in Computer Science in 2019.
+He is currently employed at Micron.

 * * *